stampedethegoat/dd-docs/content/agent/basic_agent_usage/docker.md

 #### Global options

-- `DD_API_KEY`: your API key (**required**)
+- `DD_API_KEY`  : your API key (**required**)
-- `DD_HOSTNAME`: hostname to use for metrics (if autodetection fails)
+- `DD_HOSTNAME` : hostname to use for metrics (if autodetection fails)
-- `DD_TAGS`: host tags, separated by spaces.
-For example: `simple-tag-0 tag-key-1:tag-value-1`
+- `DD_TAGS`     : host tags, separated by spaces.
+For example:`simple-tag-0 tag-key-1 : tag-value-1`

 #### Optional collection Agents

 These features are disabled by default for security or performance reasons, you need to explicitly enable them:

-- `DD_APM_ENABLED`: run the trace-agent along with the infrastructure Agent, allowing the container to accept traces on `8126/tcp`
+- `DD_APM_ENABLED`           : run the trace-agent along with the infrastructure Agent, allowing the container to accept traces on `8126/tcp`
-- `DD_LOGS_ENABLED`: run the [log-agent][3] along with the infrastructure Agent.
+- `DD_LOGS_ENABLED`          : run the [log-agent][3] along with the infrastructure Agent.
-- `DD_PROCESS_AGENT_ENABLED`: enable live process collection in the [process-agent][4].
+- `DD_PROCESS_AGENT_ENABLED` : enable live process collection in the [process-agent][4].
 The Live Container View is already enabled by default if the Docker socket is available

 #### DogStatsD (custom metrics)

 Send custom metrics via [the statsd protocol][5]:

-- `DD_DOGSTATSD_NON_LOCAL_TRAFFIC`: listen to DogStatsD packets from other containers, required to send custom metrics
+- `DD_DOGSTATSD_NON_LOCAL_TRAFFIC` : listen to DogStatsD packets from other containers, required to send custom metrics
-- `DD_HISTOGRAM_PERCENTILES`: histogram percentiles to compute, separated by spaces.
+- `DD_HISTOGRAM_PERCENTILES`       : histogram percentiles to compute, separated by spaces.
 The default is "0.95"
-- `DD_HISTOGRAM_AGGREGATES`: histogram aggregates to compute, separated by spaces.
+- `DD_HISTOGRAM_AGGREGATES`        : histogram aggregates to compute, separated by spaces.
 The default is "max median avg count"
-- `DD_DOGSTATSD_SOCKET`: path to the unix socket to listen to.
+- `DD_DOGSTATSD_SOCKET`            : path to the unix socket to listen to.
 Must be in a `rw` mounted volume.
-- `DD_DOGSTATSD_ORIGIN_DETECTION`: enable container detection and tagging for unix socket metrics.
+- `DD_DOGSTATSD_ORIGIN_DETECTION`  : enable container detection and tagging for unix socket metrics.

 [Learn more about DogStatsD over Unix Domain Sockets with Docker][9].